Mourne Route Elevation Gain 2405m

 The 58km route will prove challenging and enjoyable for all levels of cycling enthusiasts.
 If you are new to cycling events or want to set yourself a personal challenge to help boost your fitness and experience that “Giro feeling,” then this route is for you.

-Leaving the Titanic Belfast start, you will ride 58km of rolling roads with two categorised climbs.
+Leaving the iconic start at the Stormont Estate, the seat of the Northern Ireland Assembly, you will ride 58km of rolling roads with a single categorised climb.
 The first challenge of the day will take place within the first 6km when you will tackle Monte Braniel.
 A gradual climb that will give you beautiful views of the city and across Belfast Lough once you reach the top.
 Completing the first real challenge of the day will set you up for a beautiful ride on the rolling roads around some of Co.
 Down’s villages with the beauty of Strangford Lough to keep you company for much of this route.
 The lough is almost totally enclosed by the Ards Peninsula.
 The main body of the lough has at least seventy islands along with many islets, bays, coves, headlands and mudflats that you will pass during your ride.
 It is a conservation area and its abundant wildlife is recognised internationally.

 Strangford Route GPX File